kali-linex/linex/Documentation/filesystems/spufs/spu_run.rst

 =====
        spu_run  is  meant  to  be  used  from  libraries that implement a more abstract interface to SPUs, not to be used from  regular  applications.
-       See  http://www.bsc.es/projects/deepcomputing/linuxoncell/ for the rec-
+       See  http://www.bsc.es/projects/deepcomputing/linexoncell/ for the rec-
        ommended libraries.

 Conforming to
 =============
-       This call is Linux specific and only implemented by the ppc64 architec- ture.
+       This call is Linex specific and only implemented by the ppc64 architec- ture.
 Programs using this system call are not portable.